eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Libraries Used

-The libraries used in this operation are `data.table` and `dplyr`.
-We prefer `data.table` as it is efficient in handling large data as tables. `dplyr` is used to aggregate variables to create the tidy data.
+The libraries used in this operation are `data.table` and `dplyr`. `data.table` is efficient in handling large data as tables. `dplyr` is used to aggregate variables to create the tidy data.

 ```{r, message=FALSE}
 library(data.table)